 In manufacturing—or science in general—when there’s a need for advanced data analytics and the ability to collect vast amounts of rich data, there’s really no other way to achieve this today, Wolf explains, but fortunately, the Center has the computing power to manage it.

 “Now that we can monitor all these aspects, it’s astonishing how the work in the lab has evolved.
-You spend more time setting up to collect data than actually running a build because of the amount of information you can gather.
-It’s very efficient.
-It’s phenomenal.”
+You spend more time setting up the build in order to collect data than actually running a build because of the amount of information you can gather.
+The experiments are very efficient.
+It’s phenomenal how much valuable information you can collect in a short amount of time.”

 On the funding side, the Center has been fortunate in securing various grants from different branches of the federal government, enabling it to advance vital research.
-According to Wolf, the Consortium, which was quite large in its second year, positioned the Center to win several federal grants with the Department of Energy, including grants of two and a half million dollars each for heat exchangers.
-There’s also been funding from the Office of Naval Research, led by Lockheed Martin, as well as a NASA University Leadership Initiative totaling $656 million over three years, which has allowed the Center to pursue qualification of additive Laser Powder Bed Fusion (L-PBF), particularly for aviation.
+According to Wolf, the Consortium, which was quite large in its earlier years, positioned the Center to win several federal grants including three with the Department of Energy for over two million dollars each for heat exchangers.
+There’s also been funding from the Office of Naval Research, for a Lockheed Martin-led project that included Center researchers, as well as a NASA University Leadership Initiative program totaling $6 million over three years and a NASA Space Technology Research Institute program funded at $15 million over five years, which has allowed the Center to pursue qualification of additive Laser Powder Bed Fusion (L-PBF), particularly for aviation.
+The Center is currently wrapping up an AI-enabled AM program funded at $15.7 million over four years supported by the Army Research Laboratory.

 Additionally, the Center’s commitment to fostering an “extremely collaborative environment” has proven invaluable.

 Part of Wolf’s success is her dedication to continuous learning and staying informed.
-“It’s never too late to learn,” she says, and after extensive experience across various industries, she feels the Center is the perfect fit.
+“It’s never too late to learn,” she says, and after extensive experience across various industries, she feels that Carnegie Mellon is the perfect fit.
 “I’ve finally arrived.
 I am in a place that I absolutely love, because it’s incredibly exciting.
 The innovation is outstanding.”

-The students are equally impressive, she adds, enthusiastic about being part of the experience.
+The students are equally impressive, she adds, enthusiastic about being part of the Center.
 Seminars are highly attended, allowing students to broaden their knowledge beyond their own research.

 “We also see students collaborating significantly.
 They love it; they love being part of this.
 Some students have even told us that this Center is the reason they chose us over other grad school options while pursuing additive manufacturing.”